zeeamd/learn-terraform-aft-account-customizations/README.md

 - Goto Code Pipeline -> select relevant accounts customizations-pipeline -> Release Change

 - As per best practise delegate AWS SSO management to a child account (in this case devaccone)
+- To disassociate a permission set from an account -> goto AWS SSO -> Accounts -> Relevant Account -> Permission Set -> Remove